erhant/project-euler/ethernaut/11-Elevator.md

 ```

 The problem here is that Elevator did not specify `isLastFloor` to be a `view` function, which would prevent us from modifying the state like this.

+Another attack approach would be to return different results depending on the input data _without_ modifying state, such as via `gasLeft()`.